daemonp/forklift/README.md

 This configuration demonstrates several use cases:

-1. Basic A/B testing with a 50/50 split for GET requests to the root path.
+1. Routing GET requests to the root path to a specific backend.
-2. Routing all POST requests with a specific form parameter to V2.
+2. Routing POST requests with a specific form parameter to a different backend.
-3. Routing GET requests with a specific query parameter to V2.
+3. Routing GET requests with a specific query parameter to a specific backend.

 ### Kubernetes